raviqqe/doc/slides/stak/bytecode-encoding-v2.md

 - In Stak (and Ribbit) Scheme, everything is a list.
 - Bytecodes and data values are represented by cons's or scalars (numbers.)
+  - Only `if` instructions branch into two preceding instruction lists.
 - A program can be considered as a DAG composed of cons's with instruction codes interleaved with data.

 We can just encode/decode DAG's of nodes with zero to two edges!